 I have been spending some time setting up my creative space due to our recent move, which has put me in an organizing mood in general.
 We are experiencing a loss of closets and storage in our new house, which is always challenging.
 Add maternity supplies, a second young child and a tight budget to the household mix, and the result is me digging deep and getting back to basics when it comes to managing our stuff.
 I'm fighting to keep the household balanced between the clean lines of open spaces, and the fun of making acessible our hobby supplies and toys.
 As I've been working through it all, I have realized that I typically follow some basic guiding principles any time I do this, and I have had more opportunities than I care to think about in the last decade to verify that they work.

 Use spatial constraints to your advantage.
 You chose a particular living space because it spoke to you; now make your life fit into your space so that you will be happy in it.

-- Use what you have before heading to Ikea.
+Use what you have before heading to Ikea.
 You think you need a dresser, or a shelf, or fourteen plastic storage bins, but resist the urge to drive directly to Target.
 Maybe you have a basket that used to be in the kitchen, but now it will be on a shelf with your socks in it?
 Maybe your files were in a drawer, but now they can be streamlined and stored in magazine boxes instead?
 Something usually shakes down as you consider your options.
-In recent years, I have saved money by resisting immediate purchase of storage and furniture purchases when I move into a new space, especially since we tend to rearrange shortly after moving in, and then rearrange even more deeply a few months down the road.
+In recent years, I have saved money by resisting immediate purchase of storage and furniture items immediately following a move into a new space, especially since we tend to rearrange shortly after moving in, and then rearrange even more deeply a few months down the road.

 If you're like me, it's hard to create if you don't make a mess, but it can also be hard to create in a mess.
 It's a true conundrum.
 These techniques help me achieve the balance I need to make stuff without being surrounded by stressful conditions.